 Apart from these, large numbers of women served in almost equally hazardous roles among nursing and medical teams.
 From the 2,800 American volunteers fighting for democracy in Spain, about 60 were women, like ambulance and truck driver, Evelyn Hutchins, or Afro-American nurse, Salaria Kea.
 From Britain and Ireland’s 2,500 volunteers, 75 were nurses – Ruth Ormseby from Sligo; Thora Siverthorne from Wales; Penny Feiwel from London; Madge Addy, from Chorlton in Manchester – who did so much to help the development of front line blood transfusions; and many, many more.
 Madge Addy, like most of these women, would have drawn no distinction between the fight against fascism in Spain and the wider war against fascism that followed in 1939 – during which she apparently served as an Allied agent behind enemy lines.

-At the same time, women journalists and politicians were frequently at the front, observing conditions and reporting on behalf of Republican Spain – Polish photographer Gerda Taro, killed at Brunete in July 1937; American writer Martha Gellhorn; British journalist Elizabeth Wilkinson who reported on the bombing of Guernica in April 1937; Labour MP Ellen Wilkinson, who was frequently in the battle zones; the Conservative Duchess of Atholl, whose outspoken condemnation of Franco, Hitler and Musolini earned her the title The Red Duchess; and Eleanor Rathbone, who had already done so much in the cause of women’s suffrage.
+At the same time, women journalists and politicians were frequently at the front, observing conditions and reporting on behalf of Republican Spain – German photographer Gerda Taro, killed at Brunete in July 1937; American writer Martha Gellhorn; British journalist Elizabeth Wilkinson who reported on the bombing of Guernica in April 1937; Labour MP Ellen Wilkinson, who was frequently in the battle zones; the Conservative Duchess of Atholl, whose outspoken condemnation of Franco, Hitler and Musolini earned her the title The Red Duchess; and Eleanor Rathbone, who had already done so much in the cause of women’s suffrage.

-This is necessarily only a small sample of the many thousands of women who played a role, 80 years ago now, on behalf of Spain’s Republic but whose legacy, I hope, will continue to burn brightly for many years to come.
+This is necessarily only a small sample of the many thousands of women who played a role, 80 years ago now, on behalf of Spain’s Republic.
+But whose legacy, I hope, will continue to burn brightly for many years to come.